aut0nate/blog.autonate.dev/_posts/2022-09-22-command-line-fear.md

 If you take away one thing from this post, let it be this: **Focus on the fundamentals and learn how to find help.** That’s the key to mastering Linux and the command line.

 The command line isn’t just a tool—it’s a gateway to unlocking the full potential of Linux.

+## Final Thoughts

+The command line can seem daunting at first, but it’s one of the most empowering tools you can learn.
+By focusing on the fundamentals and building the habit of looking things up rather than trying to memorise everything, you’ll grow more confident at the command line.

+What once felt like a barrier will soon become second nature.
+And as your skills grow, so too will your ability to troubleshoot, and understand what’s really happening under the hood.

+If you’re just getting started, be patient and remember: even the most experienced users still use `man` pages and ~~Google~~ ChatGPT from time to time.